 Since each cloud region is completely isolated from every other region, organizations often choose to replicate data hosted in one region to another.
 Multiple region deployments help with business continuity and data recovery, minimizing the risk of a single point of failure.
 When one region loses data or experiences an outage, the workloads can be configured to shift automatically to other regions for business continuity.
 This concept of a system’s ability to remain operational even if certain parts fail is known as fault tolerance.

-Another advantage of deploying resources in multiple regions is the reduced latency for end users.
-This is because they can access cloud resources through data centers located in the region nearest to their physical location.
+Another advantage of deploying resources across multiple regions is the reduction in latency for end users.
+This benefit arises because users can access cloud resources via data centers situated closest to their physical locations.

 Examples of Cloud Regions

 Below are examples of cloud regions from the leading cloud service providers (CSPs):

 Amazon Web Services (AWS)

 Amazon Web Services (AWS) has launched 32 cloud regions located all over the world, including in North America, South America, Europe, Asia Pacific, and the Middle East.
 Examples of AWS regions include: us-east-2 (located in Columbus, Ohio), eu-west-3 (located in Paris, France), and ap-southeast-2 (located in Sydney, Australia).